wp-plugins/wp-sms/readme.txt

 == Changelog ==
 = 2.7.1 =
 * Added Variables %status% and %order_name% for woocommerce new order.
+* Added smsservice.ir webservice.
 * Added asanak.ir webservice.
+* Updated idehpayam Webservice.
 * Added Mobile field number in create a new user from admin.
-* Updated idehpayam Webservice.
 - Fixed notification sms when create a new user.
 * Fixed return credit in smsglobal webservice.